Tvede-dk/CommonsenseAndroidKotlin/readme.md

 # Introduction

-This library is a layer upon the android platform, trying to lift out bad design designdecissions, and other annoyances. including the tremendous boilerplate code that is required in android programming.
+This library is a layer upon the android platform, trying to lift out bad design design decisions, and other annoyances. including the tremendous boilerplate code that is required in android programming.

 ##  Sub components
+The project is layered into a number of components, each laying a foundation for others to build apron.

+There is an inter-dependency between the components.
+However taking base for example does not mean you have to take system.

 ### Base

 ### System